bitpay/bitcore/README.md

 <a name="API#openWallet"></a>
 ###API.openWallet(cb)
-Opens a wallet and tries to complete the public key ring.
+Open a wallet and try to complete the public key ring.

 **Params**